data center topology

 Considering these factors, it can calculate the best way to distribute the load among the paths.

-Equal cost load balancing can be implemented using a variety of methods.
+Equal-cost load balancing can be implemented using various methods.
 One method is to use a Link Aggregation Protocol (LACP), which allows the network to use multiple links and distribute the traffic among the links in a balanced way.

 ecmp